steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ### Important Functions

 As I mentioned before, there are a myriad of pitfalls and issues when I tried to make this and the biggest on was getting the player names to match the URLs.
 The EPL being the cultural melting pot that it currently exists as today has several players with non ASCII characters in their names.
-TLDR, loads of players are foriegn and have non english standard alphanumeric characters in their names.
+TLDR, loads of players are foreign and have non english standard alphanumeric characters in their names.
 The following 2 function help us get around that.

  Remove accents, converts all the characters of a player name into english standard characters.
-As these non english characters dont always relay back to the characters we expect ie; we expect Martin Ødegaard &rarr; Martin Odegaard, however we get Martin Ødegaard &rarr; Martin Oedegaard.
-We need to use the fuzzy merge fucntion that acts as a more accurate 'closest' match much like using an approximate match on VLOOKUP in MS Excel to ensure we are joining the correct URL to the correct player and further down the line when we query the database we don't need to worry about *totally* correct spelling or special characters.
+As these non english characters don't always relay back to the characters we expect ie; we expect Martin Ødegaard &rarr; Martin Odegaard, however we get Martin Ødegaard &rarr; Martin Oedegaard.
+We need to use the fuzzy merge function that acts as a more accurate 'closest' match much like using an approximate match on VLOOKUP in MS Excel to ensure we are joining the correct URL to the correct player and further down the line when we query the database we don't need to worry about *totally* correct spelling or special characters.

 ```python